mjtic/module3-password-generator/README.md

-# module3-password-generator
+# Password-generator
-# 03 JavaScript: Password Generator for UT-Austin bootcamp

 ## Description:
-This was a scenerio an employer requesting a random password generator that could strenghten their password security.
+This is a random password generator that could strenghten your password security.

-AS AN employee with access to sensitive data
-I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security

 ## Table of Contents